最近想到还有块树莓派在吃灰,今天使用frp折腾了一下内网穿透,把放在家里的树莓派也可以通过外网访问。

 Environment Introduction

 First, we need to configure and start the frp server on a machine with a public IP.
-I used my own VPS, and all operations related to the frp server were executed on my VPS.
+I’m using my own VPS, so all operations related to the frp server below are performed on my VPS.
 The system environment is as follows:

 1 | root@visionsmile:~# lsb_release -a |